ghi-electronics/Documentation/hardware/brainpad.md

 ---

 ## A.I.
 Mask Detector
-Harnessing the power of A.I. on a tiny microcontroller is a challenge, but easy work for the DUE platform.
+Harnessing the power of A.I. on a tiny micro-controller is a challenge, but easy work for the DUE platform.
 In this example full Python is used with the DUE platform connecting the pieces together.

 [A.I.
 Mask Detector Sample Repo](https://github.com/ghi-electronics/due-samples/tree/main/AI-MaskDetect/python)